Mentors-Outreach/mentors-outreach/blog/index.md

 seo:
   title: Blog - Mentors Outreach
   description: >-
     Tips and advice to grow your career and in life.
-This is the Hungry Innovators Blog.
+This is the Mentors Outreach Blog.
   extra:
     - name: 'og:type'
       value: website